BartMassey/rust-nonstdio/README.md

+# nonstdio
+Bart Massey

+This crate is a WIP technology demo for a new design for Rust stdio.

+## Background

 `Stdout` / `StdoutLock` always wraps an internal `LineWriter` that scans the output for line breaks and flushes there; this in turn sits atop a 1024-byte